kabue-moringa/wildlife-tracker/README.md

 ## WILD-TRACKER.
-This is a java app that enables a user create a hero and a squad and also the user can add a hero to a squad
+This is a java app that enables one to track an animal

 ## AUTHOR:
 joseph kabue wangari